vote539/gnutls-heartbleed-demo/README.md

 Running `make run` will recompile the source files and execute the program.

 You will be able to see any "bled" bytes of memory on the command line output.

+## License

+The contents of this repository is released under the X11/MIT license.